R Data Wrangling: data.table

 “dt” and “dt2” reference the same underlying data.

-If you truly want a new copy, use
+If you truly want a new copy of a data.table, use

 dt2 <- copy(dt)